 Child Protection Register in NSW

-The register is a list of people who have been sentenced for a registrable offence.
+The register is a list of people who have been sentenced for registrable offences.
 There are two types of registrable offences: class 1 and class 2.
 Both categories include attempts, conspiracies, and incitement to commit particular offences.
-It also includes offences committed before the legislation started and offences committed outside of NSW.
+They also include offences that were committed before the legislation came into effect and offences committed outside of the state.